mrdanishsaleem/dev-to/README.md

+# My Journey from Software Quality Assurance to Software Engineering

 Software Quality Assurance (SQA) was my first foray into the world of software engineering.
 It was a great way to learn the fundamentals of software development, while also gaining valuable insight into the software development process.

 Although I enjoyed my time as an SQA engineer, I was always looking for new challenges and opportunities.
 That's when I decided to take the plunge and transition from SQA to software engineering.